Transportation & Parking Assistant

 Work Environment and Physical Requirements

 Must be able to operate a motor vehicle sitting for long periods of time; safely assist people using personal mobility devices on and off the bus.
 Work is performed both indoors and outdoors with exposure to various weather conditions.
+Position involves frequent standing and walking.

 High school diploma or equivalent, and six months experience in customer service.
 Must possess a valid Commercial Driver’s license for operation of motor vehicles within the State of Oregon and Washington and possess an acceptable driving record including five years of accident free driving, with no recent moving violations.
 Must obtain passenger and air brake enforcements within 7 days of hire.
 Must be able to obtain basic first aid/CPR certification within three months of employment.
 Must be able to pass a personal and criminal history background check.
 Must pass a physical examination and submit to periodic drug testing.